Quicr/quicr-protocol-spec/naming.md

   The latter is supported via wildcarding.

 * A QUICR name is composed of 3 components.
-Domain Identifier, Application Instance identifier and the Data Identfier.
+Domain Identifier, Application Instance identifier and the Data Identifier.

 * Named objects should enable caching in relays in a way CDNs cache resources and thus can obtain similar benefits such caching mechanisms would offer.